desultory-zz/RobloxOfftopicArchive/README.md

 the threads is the number of processes that this script will create

 running "archive 1 10000 100" will create 100 processes searching through post number 1 to 100*10000 and downloading every page containing the text "Off Topic"

+crawler archive just copies everything on the front page of the offtopic forum